alexle/alexle.github.com/posts/first-14er-grays-and-torreys-peak.markdown

 </a>
 </p>

 A couple hundred feet up up Torrey's, the weather took a drastic turn.
 It was the beginning of July, Colorado had just gone through a heat wave, and the last thing any of us expected to see was.. **snow**.
-Yes, the soft fluffy stuff snowmen are built out of.
+Yes, the soft fluffy stuff snowmen are made of.

 To make matters worse, the ominous thunder clouds were moving in fast and there was the chance we were going to be stuck in a thunderstorm near the top of 14er.
 Not good.